illinois-cs241/illinois-cs241.github.io/_docs/chatroom.md

 ## Before You Start

 This lab requires the ncurses library.
-If out of the box the provided code failed to build (via `make`) because of anything from chatwindow (relating to ncurses), on your vm, please run
+If out of the box the provided code failed to build (via `make`) because of anything from chat window (relating to ncurses), on your vm, please run

 ```
 sudo apt-get install libncurses5-dev